etosch/CS295A-S22/src/syllabus.md

 ### Exams

 There will four hourly exams and one final.
-Quarterly exams will take place in the lecture classroom and are closed-book.
+Hourly exams will take place in the lecture classroom and are closed-book.
 They will cover the material of the particular unit we are in.
 The final exam will be cumulative and also closed-book.
 If you have maxed out your quarterly exams you should plan to not take the final.

 If you do well on the assignments, you should expect to do well on the exams. **If you finish your exam early and choose to leave early without a valid excuse, you will lose 3pts off your exam.** I would love it if all students learned the material so well that you did not need the full time!
 However, sometimes folks misread questions or take longer to figure something out.
 Students leaving can be very distracting with the class being only 50 minutes long and the classroom close to capacity, this means that the potential for some students to become derailed by the noise and movement.
 Think of the 3 points as an incentive to be considerate of your peers and a tax you pay to have the privilege of leaving early.